8bitdogs/go-webservice-template/README.md

-# webservice-template
+# go-webservice-template

-change webservice-template to you folder name with this script
+change current template name to your folder name with this script
 ```
 ./fixname